gabalz/cvxreg/README.md

 ---------------------------------------------------------------------------------------------------
 # EXPERIMENTS

-There is a Jupyter notebook `ipynb/cvxreg_synt.ipynb` which provides basic experimenting on synthetic convex regression problems.
+There is a Jupyter notebook `ipynb/synthetic.ipynb` which provides basic experimenting on synthetic regression problems.

 ---------------------------------------------------------------------------------------------------
 # DEVELOPMENT SETUP